Convolutions of sets with bounded VC-dimension are uniformly continuous: VC-dimension and -stability

 \begin{theorem}[Conant--Pillay--Terry] For any $k \geq 1$ and $\epsilon > 0$, there are $n = n(k,\epsilon)$ and $N = N(k,\epsilon)$ such that the following holds.
 Suppose $G$ is a finite group of size at least $N$, and $A \subset G$ is $k$-stable.
 Then there is a normal subgroup $H \leq G$, of index at most $n$, such that for each coset $C$ of $H$ either $\abs{A \cap C} \leq \epsilon \abs{H}$ or $\abs{A \cap C} \geq (1-\epsilon)\abs{H}$.
 Moreover, there is a union $W$ of cosets of $H$ such that $\abs{A \symmdiff W} \leq \epsilon \abs{H}$. \end{theorem}

-This is another indication of a fundamental difference between $k$-stability and bounded VC-dimension: the property of having bounded VC-dimension is a useful concept even in groups of prime order, in which the only bounded index subgroup is the group itself.
-The theorem of Conant--Pillay--Terry shows that $k$-stable sets in such groups are necessarily either very small or very large.
-On the other hand, these groups contain sets of bounded VC-dimension of any size.
+This is another indication of a fundamental difference between $k$-stability and bounded VC-dimension: in groups of prime order, there are sets with bounded VC-dimension of any possible size, whereas the above theorem shows that $k$-stable sets in such groups are necessarily either very small or very large.

-\begin{remark} In the case of stability, both the results of Terry--Wolf and Conant--Pillay--Terry show that for each $t \in A+H$, $\abs{A \cap (t+H)}$ is either very large or very small.
+\begin{remark} In the case of stability, both the results of Terry--Wolf \cite{TeWo:2017} and Conant--Pillay--Terry \cite{CoPiTe:2017} show that for each $t \in A+H$, $\abs{A \cap (t+H)}$ is either very large or very small.
 (For $t \notin A+H$, the intersection is empty.)
-In the VC-bounded case, we obtain a Bohr set $H$ and an almost-full subset $A' \subset A$ for which these intersections are large for all $t \in A'+H$.
-For $t \in (A+H)\setminus (A'+H)$, however, we say nothing; the case of arithmetic progressions indicates that some of the intersections can be of medium size --- thus one cannot in general hope to obtain the same kind of dichotomy. \end{remark}
+In the VC-bounded case, Theorem \ref{thm:ARBohr} shows that there is a Bohr set $H$, a dilate $H'$ thereof and an almost-full subset $A' \subset A$ for which the intersections $A\cap(t+H')$ are large for all $t \in A'+H$.
+For $t \in (A+H')\setminus (A'+H)$, however, it says nothing; the case of arithmetic progressions indicates that some of the intersections can be of medium size --- thus one cannot in general hope to obtain the same kind of dichotomy. \end{remark}